As part of DVSA’s routine work we collect data – for example from the annual test or MOT.

 How to view and use this information

-The data is available in two main ways – as a web-service, checking vehicle by vehicle by entering the vehicle registration number on-line, or as an Application Programming Interface (API).
+The data is available in two main ways – as a web-service, checking by entering the vehicle registration number on-line, or as an Application Programming Interface (API).
 For those not familiar with an API, this is a way of allowing separate applications to access and share data.
 For fleet operators or others who want to look at the data across a wide number of vehicles this can be a useful way of doing that.
-All the technical details of how this works are published on-line at MOT History API
+All the technical details of how this works are published on-line at MOT History API.

 Recalls data